Detailed guides to painful problems, treatments & moresitemap

 Holding your hand over a candle isn’t an example of psychogenic pain — but why not?
 It was your foolish mind’s idea!
 But no one in their right mind would say that it was your mind that cause the pain.
 It was the candle, obviously!

 But what if you replace “candle” with “cramp”?
 What if your mind causes a painful muscle tension or spasm?
-This is one hypothetical mechanism for some kinds of pain (and just as scientifically mysterious and uncertain).10 In this case, the links between “mind” and “pain” are more unconscious and subtle.
-You might have no awareness of the intermediate muscle causal between your mind and your pain, which makes it seem a lot more like mind-powered pain.
+This is one hypothetical mechanism for some kinds of pain (and just as scientifically mysterious and uncertain).15 In this case, the links between “mind” and “pain” are more unconscious and subtle.
+You might have no awareness of the intermediate muscle causes between your mind and your pain, which makes it seem a lot more like mind-powered pain.

 Such ideas might partly explain how the mind can be involved in causing pain without actually generating it from scratch, and may also help to convince people that psychogenic pain is a legit phenomenon.
-But they are not examples of pure psychogenic pain — a biological mechanism is still needed.
-The problem may have begun with a thought and ended with a perception, but the flesh still got involved in the middle, even if you couldn’t tell.

 If we can paralyze ourselves, we can probably make ourselves hurt